OBJECTIVES OF THE POLICY

 LAN3 Ltd must ensure that personal data is not disclosed to unauthorised third parties, which includes family members, friends, government bodies, and in certain circumstances, the Police.
 All employees should exercise caution when asked to disclose personal data held on another individual to a third party and should seek authorisation from the DPO before doing so.
 It is important to bear in mind whether or not disclosure of the information is relevant to, and necessary for, the conduct of the company’s business.

-The GDPR permits certain disclosures without consent so long as the information is requested for one or more of the following purposes:
+The UK GDPR permits certain disclosures without consent so long as the information is requested for one or more of the following purposes:

 All requests to provide data for one of these reasons must be supported by appropriate paperwork and all such disclosures must be specifically authorised by the DPO.